What’s driver-based planning and how does it work? Your top questions, answered.

 Keep it simple

-Every company and industry is different, so there is no widely accepted proper number of drivers to use in planning models.
+Every company and industry is different, so the proper number of drivers to use in planning models is not widely accepted.
 An organization can have hundreds of business drivers across departments.
 However, limiting the number of drivers makes managing financial models more effortless and efficient.

 A rule of thumb is to apply the Pareto Principle: 80% of performance is generated by 20% of drivers.